-The Parties are jointly and severally liable for the payment of fees and expenses of arbitration.
+Counsel will be held responsible for payment of all charges associated with the neutral's services in this matter.
 For purposes of apportioning fees, party entities whose interests are not adverse with respect to the issues in dispute may be treated as a single party.
 Where disputed, the arbitrator shall determine whether the interests between entities are adverse for purpose of fees, considering such factors as whether the entities are represented by the same attorney and whether the entities are presenting joint or separate positions at the arbitration.

-ADR Services requires that the parties deposit the fees and expenses for the arbitration at least thirty (30) calendar days in advance of the first hearing.
+ADR Services requires that counsel deposit the fees and expenses for the arbitration at least sixty (60) calendar days in advance of the first evidentiary hearing.
 If arbitrator compensation has not been paid in full in advance, ADR Services may so inform the parties in order that one of them may advance the required payment.
 If such payments are not made, the arbitrator may order the suspension or termination of the proceedings.
 If a party has failed to deposit its pro-rata or agreed-upon share of the fees and expenses, that party will be precluded from offering evidence in support of any affirmative relief at the hearing.